joh-fischer/tajer/README.md

 ## Distributed PyTorch

-In `taller/distributed/min_DDP.py` you can find a minimum working example of single-node, multi-gpu training with PyTorch, as well as a `README.md` that shows you how to use it.
+In `tajer/distributed/min_DDP.py` you can find a minimum working example of single-node, multi-gpu training with PyTorch, as well as a `README.md` that shows you how to use it.
-All communication between processes, as well as the multi-process spawn is handled by the functions defined in `distributed_pytorch.py`.
+All communication between processes, as well as the multiprocess spawn is handled by the functions defined in `distributed_pytorch.py`.